Walker River State Recreation Area

 Pitchfork Ranch

-Nine Mile Ranch
+The Elbow & Nine Mile Ranch

-This ranch was quite the iconic stage stop, and it was named for being 9 miles from the junction to the lawless towns of Aurora and Bodie.
-The ranch was so well known throughout the American West, that even Mark Twain included it in his book, Roughing It.
+While en route, keep your eyes peeled for the Nine Mile Ranch.
+You might be in luck and can get a historical rundown from a Nevada State Parks staffer.
+This ranch was quite the iconic stage stop, and it was named for being nine miles from the junction to the lawless towns of Aurora and Bodie.
+The ranch was so well known throughout the American West that even Mark Twain included it in his book Roughing It.
 The home is not available for tours but can be appreciated from the exterior by amateur historians and shutterbugs just fine.

 Coming Soon: Rafter 7 Ranch & Flying M Ranch

-The rustic country-home setting of the Rafter 7 Ranch will be an ideal gathering place for large groups on the Main House’s vast, fruit tree-studded lawn, as well as a tranquil base camp for hikers, kayakers and birdwatchers, all before sweeping views of Mt.
+The rustic country-home setting of the Rafter 7 Ranch will be an ideal gathering place for large groups on the Main House’s vast, fruit tree-studded lawn, as well as a tranquil base camp for hikers, kayakers, and birdwatchers, all before sweeping views of Mt.
 Grant and the Wassuk Range.
 The Flying M Ranch will eventually become the centerpiece of this band of parks, featuring wide-open land, nearly 12 miles of river, and an amenity-packed historic estate that will serve large groups for overnight visits.

 As heirs to heritage and the new stewards of these historic properties, the state of Nevada is committed to preserving their natural and human legacies, as well as to carrying on and sharing the rich traditions of recreation afforded by this special slice of the Silver State.